python-trio/trustme/README.rst

    ###########

    # The simplest thing to do is to take the raw PEM certificates, and
    # write them out to some files.
-Maybe this is useful if you have
+Maybe this is useful if you want to
-   # a test suite written in some other language.
+   # use them for a test suite written in some other language.

    with open("fake-ca.pem", "wb") as f:
        f.write(ca.cert_pem)